emfmesquita/beyondhelp/README.md

 - Changes the favicon of character page and character builder page to the character avatar.

 ### Global Options
-- Turn on/off features of Beyond Help (right click on extension icon, then click on options).
+- Turn on/off features of Beyond Help (right click on extension icon, then click on options, or click on wrench icon on pop up page).

 ## Some screenshots